Introduction

 Forms with signals

-Then, you pass your form model into the form() function to create a form tree that mirrors and enhances your model's structure:
+Then, you pass your form model into the form() function to create a field tree - an object structure that mirrors your model's shape, allowing you to access fields with dot notation:

 Next, you bind your HTML inputs to the form using the [field] directive, which creates two-way binding between them: